How it’s used in anaesthesia/ICU

 This tests V2 physiology and safe ICU practice.

-- Mechanism: V2 activation → aquaporin-2 insertion → free water retention → dilutional hyponatraemia; urine output may fall due to antidiuresis
+- Mechanism: V2 activation → aquaporin-2 insertion → free water retention → dilutional hyponatraemia, urine output may fall due to antidiuresis

 - Assess: volume status, serum/urine osmolality, other causes (SIADH, excess hypotonic fluids), and overall perfusion/renal function

-- Response: review need for vasopressin dose/duration, restrict free water/hypotonic fluids, consider alternative vasopressor strategy if appropriate; correct sodium cautiously per hyponatraemia guidelines
+- Response: review need for vasopressin dose/duration, restrict free water/hypotonic fluids, consider alternative vasopressor strategy if appropriate, correct sodium cautiously per hyponatraemia guidelines

 Why can vasopressin reduce the dose requirement of noradrenaline in septic shock?